 Students will investigate money management from a personal financial perspective.
 Students apply critical-thinking skills to analyze financial options based on current and projected economic factors.
-Students will gain knowledge and skills necessary to establish short-term and long-term financial goals.
 Students will examine various methods of achieving short-term and long-term financial goals through several means such as investing, tax planning, asset allocation, risk management, retirement planning, and estate planning.
 Students will gain insight of professional employability skills that are required by business and industry.
 By examining financial forecast students will demonstrate foundational knowledge that will require decision-making in their personal finances.
 Materials fee may be required for this course.